Black-Scholes Derivation

 What this means: The expected return on the option must equal the risk-free rate.
 This eliminates arbitrage opportunities!

-For a martingale, the drift term must be zero when we discount:
+For a martingale, the drift term (after discounting) must equal zero.
+This gives us:

 $$\frac{\partial C}{\partial t} + rS_t\frac{\partial C}{\partial S} + \frac{1}{2}\sigma^2 S_t^2\frac{\partial^2 C}{\partial S^2} - rC = 0$$